dwi/garuda-gacha-roller/README.md

 cp .env.example .env
 ```

-3. Edit .env file and add:
+3. Edit .env file and add required values:

 - 🔐 Your private key
 - 🎫 Access Token from app.axie (obtained from steps above)
+- 🔑 SkyMavis API Key (obtained from developers.skymavis.com)

+Optional:
-- 🔗 Ronin RPC from https://developer.skymavis.com (optional, will use default if not provided)
+- 🔗 Custom Ronin RPC URL (e.g., from Alchemy or other providers)
+  - If not provided, will use SkyMavis RPC with your API key

 ## ✨ Features